 Work on the language is not complete.
 The technical committee is working on significant enhancements, including mechanisms for scripts to be created and used across the Internet, and tighter coordination with other standards bodies such as groups within the World Wide Web Consortium and the Wireless Application Protocol Forum.

-Deleted: current document defines the
+Deleted: current document defines the Deleted: and

-Deleted: This Standard has been adopted as 3rd Edition o ECMA-262 by the ECMA General Assembly in December,
+Deleted: This Standard has been adopted as 3rd Edition of ECMA-262 by the ECMA General Assembly in December, 1999.